saggy6210/Dkatalis_test/README.md

 Other data based metrics - Oprational

 4. Could you extend your solution to launch a secure cluster of ElasticSearch nodes?
 What would need to change to support this use case?

+Answer:
 Yes, I can extend to launch a secure cluster of ElasticSearch nodes.
 Only has to create (N) number of instances and cluster configuration in /etc/elasticsearch/elasticsearch.yml

 5. Could you extend your solution to replace a running ElasticSearch instance with little or no downtime?
 How?

-Yes,
+Answer: Yes,
 Run the migration plugin on your production cluster to find data incompatibility early in the migration process.
 Test migration in a dev environment before migration your production cluster.
 Always take a snapshot(backup of your data before migration.
 Automate the ElasticSearch cluster provisioning using terraform or any other tool.

 6. Was it a priority to make your code well structured, extensible, and reusable?

+Answer:
 Yes, that's why I have used Terraform for infrastructure provisioing, and well structured code, extensible and resusable are the features of the terraform.

 7. What sacrifices did you make due to time?

+Answer:
-Sacrifies always based on the opportunity cost, I spend some more time on this assignment along with my daily schedule but it was a great learning for me.
+Sacrifies always based on the opportunity cost, I spend have spent almost 3 hrs time on this assignment,it was a great learning for me.

 Please share the feedback!